SAML-Toolkits/php-saml/README.md

 constructor of the `AuthRequest`.

-You will find an `example_settings.php` file at the demo-old's folder that could be used as a template for you `settings.php` file.
+You will find an `example_settings.php` file at the demo-old's folder that could be used as a template for your `settings.php` file.

 In that template, SAML settings are divided into two parts, the application specific (`const_assertion_consumer_service_url`, `const_issuer`,